brocaar/chirpstack-application-server/docs/content/install/config.md

-   --mqtt-username value            mqtt server username (optional) [$MQTT_USERNAME] --mqtt-password value            mqtt server password (optional) [$MQTT_PASSWORD] --mqtt-ca-cert value             mqtt CA certificate file used by the gateway backend (optional) [$MQTT_CA_CERT] --as-advertise-server value      ip:port of the application-server api (used by LoRa Server to connect back to LoRa App Server) (default: "localhost:8001") [$AS_ADVERTISE_SERVER]
+   --mqtt-username value            mqtt server username (optional) [$MQTT_USERNAME] --mqtt-password value            mqtt server password (optional) [$MQTT_PASSWORD] --mqtt-ca-cert value             mqtt CA certificate file used by the gateway backend (optional) [$MQTT_CA_CERT] --as-public-server value         ip:port of the application-server api (used by LoRa Server to connect back to LoRa App Server) (default: "localhost:8001") [$AS_PUBLIC_SERVER]
+   --as-public-id value             random uuid defining the id of the application-server installation (used by LoRa Server as routing-profile id) (default: "6d5db27e-4ce2-4b2b-b5d7-91f069397978") [$AS_PUBLIC_ID]
    --bind value                     ip:port to bind the api server (default: "0.0.0.0:8001") [$BIND] --ca-cert value                  ca certificate used by the api server (optional) [$CA_CERT] --tls-cert value                 tls certificate used by the api server (optional) [$TLS_CERT]